 The Credit Facility also contains affirmative and negative covenants that, subject to certain exceptions, limit our ability to take certain actions, including our ability to incur debt, pay dividends and repurchase stock, make certain investments and other payments, enter into certain mergers and consolidations, engage in sale leaseback transactions and transactions with affiliates and encumber and dispose of assets.
-Obligations under the Credit Facility are secured by a security interest and lien upon substantially all of the Company's assets
+Obligations under the Credit Facility are secured by a security interest and lien upon substantially all of the Company's assets.

-As of June 30, 2014, the Company was not subject to the financial covenants, and excess borrowing availability was approximately \$7.2 million.
-As of August 11, 2014, the date of this filing, the Company was in compliance with all financial covenants.
+As of September 30, 2014, the Company was in compliance with all financial covenants, and excess borrowing availability was approximately \$13.7 million.